Thursday, December 31, 2009

 Sometimes, I have so many creative ideas running through my head that I cannot sleep.
 Lately, though, I have been going through a very dry spell.
 I have had the luxury during the past several days to spend as much time as I need on my art.
 But, as luck would have it, or whatever else one would call it, I have no ideas.

-Living The Creative Life by Rice Freeman-Zachery, a gift from Janet at Christmas.
+I have begun reading, Living The Creative Life by Rice Freeman-Zachery, a gift from Janet at Christmas.
 I am trying to begin the transition from left-brain daily thought to the right-brain world of art.
 It will not be easy for me.
 Not only have I spent the past thirty five years in concrete sequential thought, fighting the abstract random person inside, but I have also attempted to tame the distractible, playful child that has lived inside of me for sixty six years.
 So now, I must coax her out to play, to paint, to glue, to make messes, and to not care.

 I know I have begun this process through my collages and drawings.
 But I want to know what I'm doing and right now, I don't know what I'm doing.
 Does that matter?
 I have signed up for a creativity class called Mondo Beyondo that begins online in January.
 I have also registered for a class that will teach me how to solder so that I can begin making assemblage pieces.
 I think I will summon a muse for myself; maybe invent an imaginary alter ego.